mmkhan19/mmkhan19.github.io/content/conf/posters/index.md

 ---
 title: Conference Talks and Posters
-subtitle: Selected for oral presentation and posters
+subtitle: ''

 # Summary for listings and search engines
-summary: Selected for oral presentation and posters
+summary: List of talks and posters at various international conferences.

 # Link this post with a project
 projects: []